Pont du Gard: History

-The construction of the aqueduct has long been credited to the Roman emperor Augustus' son-in-law and aide, Marcus Vipsanius Agrippa, around the year 19 BC.
+The construction of the aqueduct has long been credited to the Roman emperor Augustus's son-in-law and aide, Marcus Vipsanius Agrippa, around the year 19 BC.
 At the time, he was serving as aedile, the senior magistrate responsible for managing the water supply of Rome and its colonies.
 Espérandieu, writing in 1926, linked the construction of the aqueduct with Agrippa's visit to Narbonensis in that year.
 Newer excavations suggest the construction may have taken place between 40 and 60 AD.
 Tunnels dating from the time of Augustus had to be bypassed by the builders of the Nîmes aqueduct, and coins discovered in the outflow in Nîmes are no older than the reign of the emperor Claudius (41–54 AD).
 On this basis, a team led by Guilhem Fabre has argued that the aqueduct must have been completed around the middle of the 1st century AD.
 It is believed to have taken about fifteen years to build, employing between 800 and 1,000 workers.

 From the 4th century onwards, the aqueduct's maintenance was neglected as successive waves of invaders disrupted the region.
 It became clogged with debris, encrustations and plant roots, greatly reducing the flow of the water.
 The resulting deposits in the conduit, consisting of layers of dirt and organic material, are up to 50 cm thick on each wall.
 An analysis of the deposits originally suggested that it had continued to supply water to Nîmes until as late as the 9th century, but more recent investigations suggest that it had gone out of use by about the sixth century, though parts of it may have continued to be used for significantly longer.

 Although some of its stones were plundered for use elsewhere, the Pont du Gard remained largely intact.
 Its survival was due to its use as a toll bridge across the valley.
 In the 13th century the French king granted the seigneurs of Uzès the right to levy tolls on those using the bridge.
 The right later passed to the Bishops of Uzès.
 In return, they were responsible for maintaining the bridge in good repair.
 However, it suffered serious damage during the 1620s when Henri, Duke of Rohan made use of the bridge to transport his artillery during the wars between the French royalists and the Huguenots, whom he led.
 To make space for his artillery to cross the bridge, the duke had one side of the second row of arches cut away to a depth of about one-third of their original thickness.
 This left a gap on the lowest deck wide enough to accommodate carts and cannons, but severely weakened the bridge in the process.